AB9IL/Skywave-Linux-v4/README.md

 #### rtlsdr-airband.sh:
 Requires RTLSDR-Airband.
 Simultaneous multichannel am or nbfm voice reception.

+### sdr-boomarks:
+Requires Rofi and / or fzf.
+Reads a list of radio bookmarks (frequency, mode, description) and presents a "fuzzy finder" style menu.
+When a frequency is selected, rtl_fm tunes to it and drops into the background to provide audio.
+Bring up the menu again to select another frequency or stop reception.
+The radio bookmarks are stored in the file "sdrbookmarks" located in the ~/Music directory.
+Entries are one per line, formatted in order of "frequency mode description" with the description in quotes.
+There is a menu option for editing the list.

 #### sshuttle-controller.sh:
 Requires sshuttle.
 SSH tunneling application for anti-censorship when VPNs are being blocked.